-Uillinn: West Cork Arts Centre is delighted to offer West Cork Primary Schools an opportunity to engage with our Dance Artist in Residence, Mairéad Vaughan in a short summer project - Mapping the Divide.
+Uillinn: West Cork Arts Centre was delighted to offer West Cork Primary Schools an opportunity to engage with our Dance Artist in Residence, Mairéad Vaughan in a short summer project - Mapping the Divide.
 Mapping the Divide is a creative exploration into the effects of technology on our body, mind and environment.
-Uillinn invites three primary school groups to take part in a short series of workshops at school and at Uillinn.
-Two will take place in the school and one at Uillinn and will creatively investigate the impact that technology, and in particular the use of mobile phones, can have on us.
+Uillinn invited three primary school groups to take part in a short series of workshops at school and at Uillinn.
+Two took place in the school and one at Uillinn and creatively investigated the impact that technology, and in particular the use of mobile phones, can have on us.
 Please see here for further information.
-Closing date for bookings is Friday 29 March 2019.
+Closing date for bookings was Friday 29 March 2019.

 Uillinn; West Cork Arts Centre and the West Cork Education Centre are delighted to have brought West Cork schools the opportunity to experience a production by the Abbey Theatre Community & Education Department and Baboró International Arts Festival for Children touring as part of the Ireland 2016 Centenary Commemorations, in association with the Department of Education and Skills.